-Retinol and retinaldehyde reduce hyperpigmentation and fine wrinkles. (not confuse this with the prescription drug Retin-A).
+Retinol and Retinaldehyde reduce hyperpigmentation and fine wrinkles.
+(Do not confuse this with the prescription drug Retin-A).
 They also make the skin feel smoother and may help to prevent collagen loss.
 In addition, Retinaldehyde has been proven to decrease wrinkles, including deep-set wrinkles.

 Soy is believed to defend against collagen loss and skin thinning that occurs with aging.
 But, according to careful research, it also promotes collagen synthesis.

-Vitamin C is a well-known antioxidant that may also promote collagen production (specifically L-ascorbic acid).
-However, it is precarious and rapidly loses its effectiveness once the package is opened and exposed to air.
-Therefore, the best vitamin C products are packaged in air-lock pumps (which prevent air from entering the bottle and contaminating the contents) or those packaged in single-use capsules.
+Vitamin C is a well-known antioxidant that may promote collagen production (specifically L-ascorbic acid).
+However, it is precarious and loses effectiveness once the package is opened and exposed to air.
+Therefore, the best vitamin C products are packaged in air-lock pumps (which prevent air from entering the bottle and contaminating the contents) or packaged in single-use capsules.

-Vitamin E is beneficial to sun-damaged skin and may help protect against elastin breakdown.
+Vitamin E benefits sun-damaged skin and may help protect against elastin breakdown.
 It is most effective when combined with vitamin C. However, it, like vitamin C, may be unstable and deteriorate rapidly.